Nat Powers: Doctor's Note

-Explosion Incident
+Explosion incident

 On 31 August 2011, Nat Powers narrowly escaped being killed in an explosion that tore apart a kebab shop.
 A body was discovered in the wreckage by firefighters, and was later identified as employee Fiaz Ahmed Ansari.
 Six people – two men and four women were arrested by police shortly after the explosion, and in September 2012 two of the suspects were found guilty of manslaughter and jailed for eight years each.
 Nat Powers described seeing a flame ball shoot out and the metal shutters "flying across the road" to local media in a TV interview, and remarked that to avoid something as devastating as that, "someone was most certainly watching over them".

 Career

 2012-2013

 In late 2012 he began working with British Grime artist D Double E, Maxi Priest and produced more than half of an album for West Coast rapper Spice One.
 Other collaborations he has made include Yukmouth of Luniz, Three 6 Mafia, CJ Mac, The Manhattans, RBX, Akil the MC of Jurassic 5, Slip Capone, Danny Boy (singer) and Run Dmc.

-In February 2013 he produced the official remix of Fire Blaze by British urban group The Rascals, featuring Professor Green, released on EMI/Virgin Records.
+In February 2013, he produced the official remix of "Fire Blaze" by British urban group The Rascals, featuring Professor Green, released on EMI/Virgin Records.
 In the summer of 2013, he began working on new material for Ghostface Killah, as well as a collaboration with Young Dirty Bastard, first born son of the late Ol' Dirty Bastard.
-During the autumn of 2013, he began extensive work on a full album for The Pharcyde.
+During the autumn of 2013, he began extensive work on an album for The Pharcyde.

 After not performing live for over 10 years whilst concentrating on his production career, Powers returned as a performing artist in late 2013, holding a concert in Paris in La Bellevilloise, followed by another at Le Petit-Bain on the Seine river.

 2014

-In February 2014 Nat Powers announced the release of his debut solo single, titled 'Napoleon Bonaparte'.
+In February 2014, Powers announced the release of his debut solo single, titled "Napoleon Bonaparte".
 The single and official video were released on 25 March 2014.

-After an eight-month break from music, and a two-month visit to Malawi in Africa, Powers returned to his career by producing a new single titled 'Lovely Jubbly' for UK Grime artist D Double E. The song received a worldwide premiere on MistaJam's show on BBC Radio 1 and BBC Radio 1xtra on 4 October 2014.
-On 15 October 2014, the official video for 'Lovely Jubbly' was released by Noisey and Vice (magazine).
+After an eight-month break from music, and a two-month visit to Malawi, Powers returned to his career by producing a new single titled "Lovely Jubbly" for UK Grime artist D Double E. The song received a worldwide premiere on MistaJam's show on BBC Radio 1 and BBC Radio 1xtra on 4 October 2014.
+On 15 October 2014, the official video for "Lovely Jubbly" was released by Noisey and Vice.
 The video stars D Double E as a cockney mobster turned debt collector, with Powers co-starring as his 'right-hand man' and driver.